Alternative school: United Kingdom

 In the United Kingdom, 'alternative school' refers to a school that provides a learner centered informal education as an alternative to the regimen of traditional education in the United Kingdom.
 There's a long tradition of such schools in the United Kingdom, going back to Summerhill, whose founder, A. S. Neill, greatly influenced the spread of similar democratic type schools such as the famous Dartington Hall School, and Kilquhanity School, both now closed.
-Currently there are one democratic primary school Small Acres, and two democratic secondary schools, Summerhill and Sands School.
-There are also a range of schools based on the ideas of Maria Montessori and Rudolf Steiner.
+Currently there is one democratic primary school Small Acres, and two democratic secondary schools, Summerhill and Sands School.
+There is also a range of schools based on the ideas of Maria Montessori and Rudolf Steiner.

 United States

 In the United States, there has been tremendous growth in the number of alternative schools in operation since the 1970s, when relatively few existed.
 Some alternative schools are for students of all academic levels and abilities who are better served by a non-traditional program.
 Others are specifically intended for students with special educational needs, address social problems that affect students, such as teenage parenthood or homelessness, or accommodate students who are considered at risk of failing academically.

+Another common element of alternative schools in the United States has been the use of community resource professionals in various disciplines who serve as instructors on a part-time, volunteer basis.
+Depending upon the type of student going into an alternative school, this has sometimes caused friction with the teachers in conventional schools.
+The Leonia Alternative High School of the 1970s in New Jersey, which placed a heavy emphasis on the use of community resource instructors, ended up in a protracted battle with the local teachers union, resulting in the school eventually closing.
+While alternative schools became more commonplace by the 1990s, there were still tensions between them and teachers unions regarding the teachers losing central control over such matters.